oxsannikova/kenna-secx-incident-enrich/README.md

 []> Fetch asset risk score, priority and vulnerabilities by asset ID

 []> Find all malware associated with open vulnerabilities matching criteria: malware exploitable, has active new breaches and popular targets.
+(Kenna Security VI+ License required)

 []> Compare with malware in the SecureX incident.
 If match found, update the incident with Kenna information.
 Add tags and notes to Kenna asset to link with the incident.